 Blog - TGC News

-FIVE TIPS FOR SECURING THE RIGHT TENANT FOR YOUR PROPERTY
+FIVE TIPS TO FIND THE RIGHT TENANT FOR YOUR COMMERCIAL PROPERTY

 - Review a copy of your potential tenant’s certified assets and liability statements to help determine how solvent they are.

 - Understand your potential tenant’s proposed fit-out of the space (including signage).

 - Incorporate a ‘make-good’ – a clause requiring that your property is returned to its original condition – into your contract.